knights-analytics/hugot/README.md

 Note that the --model parameter can be:
     1. the full path to a model to load
     2. the name of a huggingface model.
 Hugot will first try to look for the model at $HOME/hugot, or will try to download the model from huggingface.

+## Hardware acceleration 🚀

+Hugot now also supports the following accelerator backends for your inference:
+ - CUDA (tested).
+See below for setup instructions.
+ - TensorRT (untested)
+ - DirectML (untested)
+ - CoreML (untested)
+ - OpenVINO (untested)

+Please help us out by testing the untested options above and providing feedback, good or bad!

+To use Hugot with nvidia gpu acceleration, you need to have the following:

+- The cuda gpu version of onnxruntime on the machine/docker container.
+You can see how we get that by looking at the [Dockerfile](./Dockerfile).
+You can also get the onnxruntime libraries that we use for testing from the release.
+Just download the gpu .so libraries and put them in /usr/lib64.
+- the nvidia driver for your graphics card
+- the required cuda libraries installed on your system that are compatible with the onnxruntime gpu version you use.
+See [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).
+For instance, for onnxruntime-gpu 17.3, we need CUDA 12.x (any minor version should be compatible) and cuDNN 8.9.2.26.

+On the last point above, you can install CUDA 12.x by installing the full cuda toolkit, but that's quite a big package.
+In our testing on awslinux/fedora, we have been able to limit the libraries needed to run hugot with nvidia gpu acceleration to just these:

+- cuda-cudart-12-4 libcublas-12-4 libcurand-12-4 libcufft-12-4 (from fedora repo)
+- libcudnn8 (from RHEL repo, for cuDNN)

+On different distros (e.g. Ubuntu), you should be able to install the equivalent packages and gpu inference should work.

+## Limitations

+Apart from the fact that only the aforementioned pipelines are currently implemented, the current limitations are:

+- the library and cli are only built/tested on amd64-linux currently.

+Pipelines are also tested on specifically NLP use cases.
+In particular, we use the following models for testing:
+- feature extraction: all-MiniLM-L6-v2
+- text classification: distilbert-base-uncased-finetuned-sst-2-english
+- token classification: distilbert-NER and Roberta-base-go_emotions
+- zero shot classification: protectai/deberta-v3-base-zeroshot-v1-onnx

+If you encounter any further issues or want further features, please open an issue.

 ## Performance Tuning